OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/service-fabric/service-fabric-testability-actions.md

         Console.WriteLine("Starting RestartNode test");
         try
         {
-            //Restart hello node by using ReplicaSelector
+            //Restart the node by using ReplicaSelector
             RestartNodeAsync(clusterConnection, serviceName).Wait();

-            //Another way toorestart node is by using nodeName and nodeInstanceId RestartNodeAsync(clusterConnection, nodeName, nodeInstanceId).Wait();
+            //Another way to restart node is by using nodeName and nodeInstanceId RestartNodeAsync(clusterConnection, nodeName, nodeInstanceId).Wait();
         }
         catch (AggregateException exAgg)